 Energy Savings Assistance for Common Area Measures

-Energy Saving Assistance for Common Area Measures (ESA CAM) offers eligible low-income multifamily properties (deed restricted/subsidized housing) no-cost energy saving upgrades to their common areas.
-This could include appliances, lighting, water heating, HVAC, pool heating and pumping, building envelope and other maintanence.
+Energy Savings Assistance for Common Area Measures (ESA CAM) offers eligible low-income multifamily properties (deed restricted/subsidized housing) no-cost energy saving upgrades to their common areas.
+This could include appliances, lighting, water heating, HVAC, pool heating and pumping, building envelope and other maintenance.
 This program is available through December 31, 2020.

 To learn more or get started, please contact our contractor, Willdan.
 They'll assist you through the entire process from eligibility to installation.

 Email: [Email protected]

 Properties eligible for ESA CAM are existing multifamily properties committed to affordable housing in SDG&E's service territory.
 Eligible properties must:

 - Have five (5) or more attached dwelling units

 - Meet the partial definition of deed-restricted in California Public Utilities Code Section 2852(a)(A).

 - House at least 65% of tenants with incomes at or below 200% the Federal Poverty Guidelines, per ESA Program rules.
 Review the ESA Income Guidelines.

 - Enroll their properties for benchmarking via the Environmental Protection Agency's Portfolio Manager Tool.